American Chess

 The model operates on three pivotal elements.
 First, blending nonstate actors and ideology into realist perspectives on dominance and rivalry is essential.
 The idea that nonstate actors are irrelevant in international relations is outdated.
 Waiting for groups like Al Qaeda, ISIS, Hamas, or Hezbollah to seize state control before addressing them in threat assessments is beyond naive.
 Their ideological battle competes directly with U.S. hegemonic ideals, reminiscent of the Cold War.

-Second, the model of hegemonic disruption illustrates how rogue actors’ strategies reshape the international landscape.
+Second, the disruption model illustrates how rogue actors’ strategies reshape the international landscape.
 Think of a violent extremist organization as a modern-day iteration of the Cold War-era national liberation movement, but without the need for state sponsorship.
 This loosely knit “global insurgency” rebuffs established political frameworks, thriving on globalization’s gifts—technology, travel, finance, and communication.
 The nation-state’s monopoly on coercive diplomacy is eroding, allowing these groups to wage influence without traditional backing.
 TikTok, Instagram, YouTube, and Twitter can enable ISIS to meet its recruiting goals while the U.S. military services struggle with aid campaigns on network television.
 In this evolving dynamic, power is shifting, and it’s a game no state can afford to write off.

 Third, transnational threats must be addressed.
 Manifested through the strategic moves of VEOs (violent extremist organizations), a failed-state crisis will undoubtedly pave the way for additional requirements or a next move.